Skip to Content

 Choose words from this list that would make your communication more precise and powerful.

-Specifically, find one word that better captures your actual intent.
+Find one word that better captures your actual intent.
 Are you really "suggesting" or are you actually "recommending"?

 Find one word that matches your authority level.
 Can you "require" this or should you "advocate strongly" for it?